thecodersguilduk/wda-curriculum/lessons/code-standards.md

 7. Individual task: Rewrite Code to Standard

 ## Tasks
+1. Download:
+lib/backup_migrate_core/src/Main/BackupMigrate.php & /src/Config/DrupalConfigHelper.php
-1. Download lib/backup_migrate_core/src/Main/BackupMigrate.php from the backup and migrate drupal 8 and manually check the file for errors.
+From the backup and migrate drupal 8 and manually check the file for errors.
 2. Install coder locally (if possible)

 ### During Training